hpe-dev-incubator/hpe-dev-portal/content/blog/oauth2-for-hpe-greenlake-data-services-cloud-console.md

 ![image of the client id and client secret](/img/credentials-created-client.png "Client Credentials")

-The user owner who generate this Client-ID and Client-Secret Pair must store them and transfer them securely to the designated client (application or scripts) to consume the resources in the GreenLake Cloud Console in order to achieve the customer's outcome.
+The user owner who generate this Client ID and Client Secret Pair must store them and transfer them securely to the designated client (application or scripts) to consume the resources in the GreenLake Cloud Console in order to achieve the customer's outcome.
 The client application access to the DSCC resources depends on the authorization or RBAC of the user owner.

 For the client application to perform the API to the HPE DSCC, the application must obtain the access token from HPE GreenLake Console as described in below diagram.
 The end-point https://sso.common.cloud.hpe.com/as/token.oauth2 provides access token in the response of the authentication request from any client application.